EMOTIONAL PAIN: BEYOND THE PHYSICAL WOUND

 CONSEQUENCES OF UNTREATED PAIN IN THE NEWBORN

-In the short term, they experience an increase in catabolism (and oxygen consumption), blood pressure, intracranial pressure and stress hormones (catecholamines, cortisol, glucagon); which together with the decrease in oxygen saturation and insulin secretion (which lead to an increase in glucose levels that can be harmful to the immature brain) lead to an increased risk of neurological damage and an increased susceptibility to infections, due to the depression of the immune system resulting from stress.
+In the short term, they experience increased catabolism (and oxygen consumption), blood pressure, intracranial pressure and stress hormones (catecholamines, cortisol, glucagon); which together with the decrease in oxygen saturation and insulin secretion (which lead to an increase in glucose levels that can be harmful to the immature brain) lead to an increased risk of neurological damage and an increased susceptibility to infections, due to the depression of the immune system resulting from stress.

 In the long term, studies suggest that early painful experiences may trigger exaggerated affective-functional responses to later painful experiences, and contribute to neurodevelopmental disturbances (sleep, behavioral, cognitive and learning development).